Londa-LG/SQLiteViewer/README.md

 # SQLiteViewer

-This is a sqlite database gui viewer.
+This is a Sqlite database GUI viewer.

 ## Why this exist?